dario13/MOM_Project/README.md

 ## To Do

-- [ ] Create an organism for bet.
-- [ ] Create an organism for claim the prize.
+- [ ] Create a page for explain how to use the site.
-- [ ] Create an organism for the game history.
+- [ ] Create a page for the user's game history.
-- [ ] Create an organism for the game rules.
-- [ ] Apply chainlink VRF.
+- [ ] Deploy in another testnets